 It isn't easy to support a friend in distress.
-We frequently have students come to CAPS when they want to assist a friend and need support or advice on how to help.
-CAPS is here to consult: give us a call, or walk in!
+We frequently have students contact CAPS when they want to assist a friend and need support or advice on how to help.
+CAPS is here to consult: give us a call!

 We also have a few general tips:

 1. Don't keep secrets when you are concerned about safety.

 If you are concerned that your friend may hurt themselves or someone else, speak up.
 In emergency situations, call University Police at 911 from a campus landline, or (631) 632-3333 from a cell-phone.
 If you don't think your friend is in immediate danger, but you are concerned, call CAPS to discuss the situation.
 CAPS offers phone support after hours from professional counselors, so you can get assistance 24-7.

 A counselor may encourage you to submit a referral to the CARE Team at 631-632-CARE (2273) or firstname.lastname@example.org.
 This referral is not designed to get your friend "in trouble," but to support their ongoing safety and awareness of appropriate support services.